mvcdigital/debbies-dogz/src/content/services/_index.md

 subtitle: From stimulating enrichment walks to all-day care, holiday boarding or one-to-one training, Debbie's Dogz can help.
 image: /images/uploads/services-banner-2x.jpg
-dayCarePrice: £25.00 per dog per day
+dayCarePrice: £30.00 per dog per day / £20.00 per dog per half day
 dayCareText: >-
   All dogs will receive a morning and afternoon walk (according to clients' requirements) and a lunchtime snack (Kong or other enrichment toy as